Anatomy and Function of the prostate

-When prostate cancer spreads it other body parts it may cause:
+When prostate cancer spreads to other body parts it may cause:

-Bone pain particularly in the pelvis and lower spine due to bone metastases (cancer tumours that develop in the bones)
+- Bone pain particularly in the pelvis and lower spine due to bone metastases (cancer tumours that develop in the bones)

-Other symptoms that can when the cancer is spread widely throughout the body can include:
+Other symptoms that occur when the cancer is spread widely throughout the body can include:

 References 1 – Kirby RS, Patel M. Fast Facts: Prostate Cancer.
 Eight Edition 2014.
 Health Press Limited